MclPio/mclpio.github.io/_posts/2025-11-30-the-product-compass.md

 ### Demographics

-Demographics are like the ‘address’ to reach your users which have a psychological mindset.
-They will help you make informed decisions about the marketing channels to use, product pricing; they are quantifiable.
+Demographics are similar to finding the ‘address’ to reach your users which have a psychological mindset.
+They will help you make informed decisions about the marketing channels to use, product pricing; they are quantifiable and are to be be used alongside the user's psycographic profile.

 ## Journey